Maryland Resets its Trajectory with Greenhouse Gas Reduction Law

 Buildings must also meet to be determined energy use intensity (EUI) targets, which MDE will set in future regulations.

-Hugely important, the GHG disclosure requirement must be viewed in context including that on March 21, the U.S. Securities and Exchange Commission issued a proposed new rule to mandate Tier 1, 2, and 3 GHG emissions disclosures by public companies and the many other businesses in their supply chains.
-That disclosure is apparently far deeper than the new Maryland law that arguably tracks Tier 1 only (.. but as noted above will require regulations defining “net direct”), but Maryland’s mandate is immensely broader compelling most businesses to contribute to the cause of protecting the environment.
+Hugely important, the GHG disclosure requirement must be viewed in context including that on March 21, the U.S. Securities and Exchange Commission issued a proposed new rule to mandate Scope 1, 2, and 3 GHG emissions disclosures by public companies and the many other businesses in their supply chains.
+That disclosure is apparently far deeper than the new Maryland law that arguably tracks Scope 1 only (.. but as noted above will require regulations defining “net direct”), but Maryland’s mandate is immensely broader compelling most businesses to contribute to the cause of protecting the environment.

 One knock on the bill is that it unduly burdens privately owned real estate with GHG emission reductions, ignoring other sectors, when for example cumulatively real estate in Maryland is responsible for about 18% of GHG and transportation is responsible for 40%, but transportation is barely mentioned in the more than 100 pages?
 Moreover, even with respect to real estate, the government has largely excepted itself when public schools, the largest public building type are exempt from these laws.

 Significantly, what is not in the bill was a requirement that all newly constructed buildings be electric only, which was amended out, but will no doubt be back after a 15 month study and drafting of an all-electric building code.
 But be aware that depending upon how that provision is implemented there are very real U.S. Constitutional concerns of federal preemption by the 2005 Energy Policy and Conservation Act which expressly preempts State and local regulations concerning energy conservation and specifically will not allow banning natural gas in buildings even when characterized as decarbonization.

 Of course, the bill does not provide a mechanism to pay for the vast majority of this.
 There is an increased state contribution to local public school construction for net zero schools, and a smattering of grant and aide pots of money that are all very modest in size and will only exist in years to come.
 For example, in uncodified language, the bill provides, in fiscal 2024 through 2026, the (next) Governor is to include in the annual budget bill an appropriation of $5 Million to provide grants under a new program, the purpose of which is to reduce GHG emissions from multifamily residential buildings (i.e., but $5 Million could be the cost of retrofitting one existing large multifamily building).